DeepLcom/deepl-mcp-server/workshops/jokes-python/README.md

 # Jokes MCP server: Python edition
 ## About
 We made this Jokes server to help you learn how to make an MCP server of your very own.
 And so we made this as simple as we could.
-You don't even need a key to use the Official Joke API; all you have to do is construct the appropriate URL for each endpoint.
+You don't even need an API key to use the Official Joke API; all you have to do is construct the appropriate URL for each endpoint.

 ### The tools